ossrs/srs-docs/src/pages/faq.md

   > 1. For the conversion between WebRTC and RTMP, such as RTMP2RTC (RTMP push stream RTC playback) or RTC2RTMP (RTC push stream RTMP playback), you must specify the conversion configuration.
 Audio transcoding is not enabled by default to avoid significant performance loss.
 Please refer to [#2728](https://github.com/ossrs/srs/issues/2728)
   > 1. If SRS 4.0.174 or earlier works, but it does not work after updating, it is because `rtc.conf` does not enable RTMP to RTC by default.
 You need to use `rtmp2rtc.conf` or `rtc2rtmp.conf`.
 Please refer to 71ed6e5dc51df06eaa90637992731a7e75eabcd7
   > 1. In the future, the conversion between RTC and RTMP will not be enabled automatically, because SRS must consider the independent RTMP and independent RTC scenarios.
 The conversion scenario is just one of them, but due to the serious performance problems caused by the conversion scenario, it cannot be enabled by default, which will cause major problems in independent scenarios.
+* How can WebRTC support one-to-many broadcasting and accommodate a large number of streaming clients?
+For WebRTC to be used in live streaming, you can refer to this [link](https://stackoverflow.com/a/71019599/17679565).
+* How to achieve low-latency live streaming with FFmpeg and HTML5, using Raspberry Pi as a streaming device for remote assistance in medical equipment.
+For more information, refer to this [link](https://stackoverflow.com/a/71984507/17679565).

 <a name='webrtc'></a>